-romote inclusion of all people gardless of their age, gender entity, sexuality, disability and ultural or religious beliefs Council celebrated 55 advocacy days on our social media platforms and ran activities for a further six projects including: International Women's Day, Clean up Australia Day, and International Day of People with a Disability.
-The Dindi Collective (Yea Community House, Alexandra Hub, Kinglake Ranges Naighbourhead Upwas, Flavordale Community House, Taglagai Castalla District Neighbourhood House, Flowerdale Community House, Toolangi-Castella District Community House) offered a diverse range of programs for all members of the community including youth and older people.
-Murrindindi Shire was declared a 'Refugee Welcome Zone', sponsored by the Refugee Council of Australia nderstand and respond to the nallenges of family violence and ender inequality Council was successful in obtaining a \$270,000 grant through the Victorian Government's Free From Violence Local Government Program with the aim to incorporate the primary prevention of family violence across Council services.
-The Goulburn Family Violence Executive Committee met regularly to progress strategic goals including - perpetrator accountability, data, workforce, reform agenda at a local level, and children and young people. reate strong partnerships with digenous and Torres Strait lander people and organisations Council hosted 'Acknowledge This' training, with over 85 attendees from Council, The Dindi Collective and from and within the community during National Reconciliation Week.
-Council has commenced work on implementing a Reconciliation Action Plan in rough joint initiatives partnership with Reconciliation Australia.
-Nexus Primary Health promoted Closing the Gap Program through social media and relevant organisations, and continue to engage with Taungurung and Wurundjeri Woi-Wurrung Elders to ensure we are meeting their community's health and social needs.
-The Yea Community House provided support to the Honour the Taungurung r ic la allenges of family violence and nder inequality eate strong partnerships with digenous and Torres Strait
+- Council celebrated 55 advocacy days on our social media platforms and ran activities for a further six projects including: International Women's Day, Clean up Australia Day, and International Day of People with a Disability. - The Dindi Collective (Yea Community House, Alexandra Hub, Kinglake Ranges Neighbourhood House, Flowerdale Community House, Toolangi-Castella District Community House) offered a diverse range of programs for all members of the community including youth and older people. - Murrindindi Shire was declared a 'Refugee Welcome Zone', sponsored by the Refugee Council of Australia. - Council was successful in obtaining a \$270,000 grant through the Victorian Government's Free From Violence Local Government Program with the aim to incorporate the primary prevention of family violence across Council services. - The Goulburn Family Violence Executive Committee met regularly to progress strategic goals including perpetrator accountability, data, workforce, reform agenda at a local level, and children and young people. - Council hosted 'Acknowledge This' training, with over 85 attendees from Council, The Dindi Collective and from within the community during National Reconciliation Week. - Council has commenced work on implementing a Reconciliation Action Plan in partnership with Reconciliation Australia. - Nexus Primary Health promoted Closing the Gap Program through social media and relevant organisations, and continue to engage with Taungurung and Wurundjeri Woi-Wurrung Elders to ensure we are meeting their community's health and social needs. - The Yea Community House provided support to the Honour the Taungurung sculpture project.